 Bonnieux had a very special status, outside the kingdom of France.
 Sometimes forced residence for ecclesiastical dignitaries, the village then counted 3500 inhabitants and still benefited from important privileges that were granted by the Raimond, Count of Toulouse in 1247.
 The coat of arms of the village is the reflection of this prosperous period.
 But successive plagues and wars of religion will decimate the region.

-Five centuries of Roman administration (apart from the short episode of the popes in Avignon) shaped the original character of this place where, from the 18th century, the confraternities thrived (White and Gray Penitents, ND of the Holy Rosary and St-Anne, St. Joseph and St. Charles, etc.) and eventually competed, ...
+Five centuries of Roman administration (apart from the short episode of the popes in Avignon) shaped the original character of this place where, from the 18th century, the confraternities thrived (White and Gray Penitents, ND of the Holy Rosary and St-Anne, St. Joseph and St. Charles, etc.) and eventually competed.
 Bonnieux becomes French by the annexation of the two states of Avignon and Comtat Venaissin in 1791.
-In 1793, the convention created the department of Vaucluse.
+In 1793, the convention created the county of Vaucluse.

-Be sure that by going here, you will not leave disappointed!
+Be sure that by coming here, you will not leave disappointed!
 Enjoy a drink on the terrace at the end of the day to fully enjoy a unique sunset.